Getting started¶

 Installation¶

-Installation of NonlinearTMM package is possible through pip or from source code.
+Installation of the NonlinearTMM package is possible through pip or from source code.

 Requirements: